The Frankfurt Cathedral

 Flowers on a Fountain with a Peacock, c.1700 – 1710, Jan Weenix (1642 – 1719)

 Ah, The Wallace Collection!
-Even as I contemplate only tackling the highlights, the vastness of this collection overwhelms me and I know that it is a practically impossible task.… Read the rest
+Even knowing I’ll focus only on the highlights, the vastness of this treasure trove feels almost overwhelming.
+Every room promises discoveries at every turn and I know taking it all in in one visit is nearly impossible.… Read the rest

 Highlights From The Wallace Collection: The Dining Room